A Distributed Titles Book

 Published in 2000 by Old Cove Press

-Frank X Walker is a native of Danville, Kentucky, and associate professor of English at the University of Kentucky.
-He was appointed Kentucky Poet Laureate, 2013–2014 by Governor Steve Beshear.
-A founding member of the Affrilachian Poets, he created the word “Affrilachia” to help make visible the black experience in the Appalachian South.
-He is the author of five poetry collections: Affrilachia, Buffalo Dance: The Journey of York, Black Box: Poems, When Winter Come: The Ascension of York, and Isaac Murphy: I Dedicate This Ride.More info →
+Frank X Walker is a native of Danville, Kentucky, and professor of English at the University of Kentucky.
+A former Kentucky poet laureate, he is founding member of the Affrilachian Poets.
+Walker created the word Affrilachia to help make visible the Black experience in the Appalachian South.
+He is the author of many poetry volumes, including Affrilachia, Buffalo Dance: The Journey of York, Black Box: Poems, When Winter Come: The Ascension of York, and Isaac Murphy: I Dedicate This Ride.More info →

 Permission to reprint